4 Tips for Seeing Smoky Mountain Black Bears in the Wild

 If you see a bear in the national park, be sure to follow all of the necessary safety precautions:

-When you stay with Gatlinburg Cabin Rentals, you will be just a short drive from the Great Smoky Mountains National Park.
-With everything from 1 bedroom cabins to 6 bedroom cabins, we are sure to have the perfect property for your getaway.
+When you stay with Gatlinburg Cabin Rentals, you will be just a short drive from the Great Smoky Mountains National Park, where you never know when you might spot Smoky Mountain black bears.
+With everything from 1 bedroom cabins to 9 bedroom cabins, we are sure to have the perfect property for your getaway.
 To start planning your vacation, check out our selection of Smoky Mountain cabin rentals!